Dan-Krod/Algo-programing-pt.3/docs/lab_1_assignment.md

 ## ✅ Tasks

-### Part 1 – Basic Type Output & ASCII Encoding
+1. **Basic Type Output & ASCII Encoding**
      - Display character code and size for `char`, `int`, `float`.
      - Add custom output: name, first letter’s ASCII codes, and new variables of type `short`, `long`, `double`.

-### Part 2 – Integer & Floating Arithmetic
+2. **Integer & Floating Arithmetic**
      - Perform arithmetic operations on variables and explain results using comments.
      - Apply expression logic and ternary operators with correct precedence.

-### Part 3 – Input, Calculation, and Formatting
+3. **Input, Calculation, and Formatting**
      - Read values using `scanf()` and format floating-point output with width and precision.
      - Use `cin/cout` for additional formatting and conversion.

-### Part 4 – Type Ranges & Overflow
+4. **Type Ranges & Overflow**
      - Demonstrate min/max values and overflow for different types.
      - Use `<limits.h>` to compare declared variables against boundaries.

-### Part 5 – String Formatting
+5. **String Formatting**
      - Use `#define` to define labeled strings.
      - Display strings with field width and alignment.

 ---